≡ Menu

 Question:

-How did metals and non-metals with different ionic charges happen?
+• How did metals and non-metals come about?

 Given: